WTYLER9/2024-Data-Analysis-Pathway-Capstone-Project/README.md

 2024 Data Analysis Capstone Code.py - "rough draft" of code using VS Code because I find it easier to work in

-Code.ipynb - **Final Draft** of code with comments using Jupyter Notebook to make it look nicer than the .py file
+Code.ipynb - **Final Draft** of code with comments using Jupyter Notebook to make it look nicer than the .py file,
+            best viewed in Jupyter Notebook

 Keeneland 2024 Spring Meet Visualizations.twb - Tableau Public workbook, **finished dashboard** at the following link:
     https://public.tableau.com/app/profile/william.tyler/viz/Keeneland2024SpringMeetVisualizations/Story1?publish=yes